AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 ![Wireframe-0-what-zen](readme_images/Wireframe-0-what-zen.jpg)

-Then we updated it when our knowledge increased an the project advanced:
+Then we updated it when our knowledge increased and the project advanced:

 ![Wireframe-1-what-zen](readme_images/Wireframe-1-what-zen.jpg)